John Burgoyne

 Burgoyne is best known for his role in the American Revolutionary War.
 He designed an invasion scheme and was appointed to command a force moving south from Canada to split away New England and end the rebellion.
 Burgoyne advanced from Canada but his slow movement allowed the Americans to concentrate their forces.
 Instead of coming to his aid according to the overall plan, the British Army in New York City moved south to capture Philadelphia.
 Burgoyne fought two small battles near Saratoga but was surrounded by American forces and, with no relief in sight, surrendered his entire army of 6,200 men on 17 October 1777.
-His surrender, says historian Edmund Morgan, "was a great turning point of the war, because it won for Americans the foreign assistance which was the last element needed for victory."
+His surrender, according to the historian Edmund Morgan, "was a great turning point of the war, because it won for Americans the foreign assistance which was the last element needed for victory".
 France had been supplying the North American colonists since the spring of 1776.
 Burgoyne and his officers returned to England; the enlisted men became prisoners of war.
-Burgoyne came under sharp criticism when he returned to London, and never held another active command.
+He came under sharp criticism when he returned to London.

+The rise of the politically friendly Shelburne ministry in 1782 saw a brief revival of his military career.
+He was appointed commander-in-chief of crown forces in Ireland and appointed colonel of the 4th Regiment of Foot.
+However the return to power of the Tories in 1784 marked the end of Burgoyne's active service.
 Burgoyne was also an accomplished playwright, known for his works such as The Maid of the Oaks and The Heiress, but his plays never reached the fame of his military career.
 He served as a member of the House of Commons for many years, sitting for the seats of Midhurst and Preston.